Canceling a Group X Class

 Class No Shows

-Two no shows in a calendar month will result in loss of booking privilege for the next month.
-Members are still able to attend classes on a standby basis.
+Two no-shows in a calendar month will result in loss of booking privilege for the next month.
+Members can still attend classes on a standby basis.

 Group X FAQ